File: What is hype?

 The design is clearly innovative.

-Not missed.
-Critics notice the accessory and, this time, it will be the magazines that get ahead of themselves on social networks.
-Having the possibility of obtaining the famous glasses before their marketing for the production of editorials, here they are invading the shootings intended to fill the pages of glossy magazines.
+No miss.
+Critics notice the accessory and, this time, it will be the magazines that will take the lead on social networks.
+Having the possibility of obtaining the famous glasses before their commercialization for the realization of editorials, here they are invading the photoshoots intended to fill the pages of glossy magazines.

 magazine ad dior glasses so real

-As soon as they arrived in store, a hit for the Dior SoReal, still sold at the base price of €320.
-On Instagram, Rihanna, Jennifer Lawrence & co appear with their glasses screwed on their noses, then everyone starts doing it: it's as if each customer felt the need to post a selfie with their Dior SoReals.
-Ultimately, the hype is very short-lived because the support is such that democratization happens quickly.
-Imitations appear very quickly with replicas sold by large well-established brands at the price of… €20.
+As soon as they arrived in stores, the Dior SoReal were a hit, even though they were sold at a basic price of €320.
+On Instagram, Rihanna, Jennifer Lawrence & co appeared with their glasses screwed onto their noses, then everyone joined in: it was as if each customer felt the need to post a selfie with their Dior SoReal.
+Ultimately, the hype was very short-lived because the popularity was such that they quickly became popular.
+Imitations appeared very quickly with replicas sold at major high street stores for… €20.

-Even men are getting into it, and we must admit that these sunglasses suit both men and women!
-A real poker move for Dior, who brings them out every season.
+Even men are getting into it, and it must be said that these sunglasses suit both men and women!
+A real gamble for Dior, who brings them out every season.
 That said, I find it much more interesting that a hype finds its foundations in an innovation, in the creation of something new, rather than in a vague concept where the slightly childish transgression is an end in itself!

 Hype or not hype: the conclusion

-Through all of this, I hope I was able to give you a few cues to help you form your own definition/perception of what hype is.
-Obviously, I haven't gone through all of what is said and it is quite obvious that the statement is not 100% objective.
+Through all this, I hope I was able to give you some ideas to help you form your own definition/perception of what hype is.
+Obviously, I haven't covered everything there is to say and it is quite obvious that the point is not 100% objective.

-If you ever have to give in to the sirens of hype, do it for yourself.
-Because the message conveyed by the brand corresponds to you or you sincerely like the piece in itself.
+If you ever have to give in to the hype, do it for yourself.
+Because the message conveyed by the brand resonates with you or because you sincerely like the piece itself.

-Also avoid overly-connoted hype: as soon as the phenomenon has passed, you are certain that you will no longer be able to wear it.
-Without forgetting everything concerning manufacturing and its quality-price ratio!
+Also avoid overly connoted hype: as soon as the phenomenon has passed, you are certain not to be able to wear it anymore.
+Not to mention everything concerning manufacturing and its quality-price ratio!

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours